TanStack/query/README.md

 ### Returns

-- `mutate: Function(variables, { onSuccess, onSettled, onError, throwOnError, })`
+- `mutate: Function(variables, { status, error, data, reset })`
   - The mutation function you can call with variables to trigger the mutation and optionally override the original mutation options.
+  - `variables: any`
+    - Optional
+    - The variables object to pass to the `mutationFn`.
   - `status: String`
     - Will be:
       - `idle` initial status prior to the mutation function executing.
       - `loading` if the mutation is currently executing.
       - `error` if the last mutation attempt resulted in an error.
       - `success' if the last mutation attempt was successful.
   - `data: undefined | Any`
     - Defaults to `undefined`
     - The last successfully resolved data for the query.
   - `error: null | Error`
     - The error object for the query, if an error was encountered.
-- `promise: Promise`
+  - `reset: Function`
-  - The promise that is returned by the `mutationFn`.
+    - Function to reset the mutation state.

 ## `queryCache`